Major reasons to serve this airport

 - The marketing team offers a complete communications and PR package, which involves news releases and media briefings as well as promotional events and activities to publicise routes.
 The team enjoys excellent relationships with local and trade media and will work closely alongside airline partners to best publicise new routes and services, using a variety of medium such as radio, online, television and hard print.
 The team also works closely alongside tourism representatives on destination marketing initiatives to support air links and has its own dedicated social media channels.

-Recent years has seen a significant increase in the number of visitors from mainland Europe, in particular Switzerland, with Geneva and Zurich available as year-round destinations as well as summer only services to a number of German airports and year-round direct air services to Paris (Charles de Gaulle) and Amsterdam.
+Recent years has seen a significant increase in the number of visitors from mainland Europe, in particular Germany, which currently enjoys a weekly summer service from a number of German airports, including Düsseldorf, Hamburg and Stuttgart.
+2016 will also see a twice weekly direct air service between the Island and Bern.

 Under-served freight opportunities and other economic impact factors